Watson-Personal-Assistant/developer/_content/further-topics/manage_tenant.md

 #### Update a tenant configuration

-Complete these steps as an administrator to update a tenant configuration:
+Complete these steps to update a tenant configuration:

 1. click **Admin** > **Usage** from the menu bar of the console.
 The summary table displays the list of tenants.
 2. In the tenant summary view, click **Edit**.